 Access to orbit

-Leverage Nanoracks’ CubeSat deployment expertise to deploy your payload rapidly and at low-cost.
+Leverage Nanoracks’ CubeSat deployment expertise to deploy your payload rapidly, at low cost, on your schedule.

 Platform for tech development

 Low-risk, seamless operational logistics with Nanoracks’ mission management services allows for rapid, flexible, and unique access to the orbital environment for pathfinder missions or prototype testing.

 Outpost’s first in-space technology demonstration mission will fly on SpaceX’s Transporter 5.
 Nanoracks will launch a self-contained hosted payload platform to demonstrate on-orbit debris-free robotic metal cutting.
 This demonstration opens the door to further Outpost development, including physical modification of upper stages.